 Notes

-We also used Bob’s Red Mill organic, high fiber cereal mix which they sent us for Hot Breakfast Month.
-It has organic oats, wheat and oat bran, flax meal and wheat germ.
+We also used Bob’s Red Mill organic, high fiber cereal mix as the base for this recipe.
+It has organic oats, wheat and oat bran, flax meal, and wheat germ.
+You may swap this out for any mix of breakfast grains like oats, cracked buckwheat or regular wheat.

 - To learn more about my healthy grain journey, I invite you to read this post on Healthy Bread and Natural Leavening.